stefanspringer1/BuildingSwiftOnWindows/README.md

 ## Python

+Change the Python installed by the Visual Studio installer as follows:

 1. In the Windows settings, go to Add and Remove Programs.
 2. Select the Python (64-bit) installed by Visual Studio.
 3. Click Modify, then Yes, then Modify again and then Next.